-Posttraumatic stress disorder (PTSD), once called shell shock or battle fatigue syndrome, is a serious condition that can develop after a person has experienced or witnessed a traumatic or terrifying event in which serious physical harm occurred or was threatened.
-PTSD is a lasting consequence of traumatic ordeals that cause intense fear, helplessness, or horror, such as a sexual or physical assault, the unexpected death of a loved one, an accident, war, or natural disaster.
-Families of victims can also develop PTSD, as can emergency personnel and rescue workers.
+Posttraumatic stress disorder (PTSD), once called shell shock or battle fatigue syndrome, is a serious condition that can develop after a person has experienced or witnessed a traumatic or terrifying event in which there was serious physical harm or threat.
+PTSD is a lasting consequence of traumatic ordeals that cause intense fear, helplessness, or horror.
+Examples of things that can bring on PTSD include sexual or physical assault, the unexpected death of a loved one, an accident, war, or natural disaster.
+Families of victims can develop PTSD, as can emergency personnel and rescue workers.

-Most people who experience a traumatic event will have reactions that may include shock, anger, nervousness, fear, and even guilt.
+Most people who have a traumatic event will have reactions that may include shock, anger, nervousness, fear, and even guilt.
 These reactions are common, and for most people, they go away over time.
-For a person with PTSD, however, these feelings continue and even increase, becoming so strong that they keep the person from living a normal life.
-People with PTSD have symptoms for longer than one month and cannot function as well as before the event occurred.
+For a person with PTSD, however, these feelings continue and even increase, becoming so strong that they keep the person from going about their life as expected.
+People with PTSD have symptoms for longer than one month and can’t function as well as before the event that triggered it happened.

-Symptoms of PTSD most often begin within three months of the event.
-In some cases, however, they do not begin until years later.
-The severity and duration of the illness vary.
-Some people recover within six months, while others suffer much longer.
+Symptoms of PTSD most often begin within 3 months of the event.
+In some cases, however, they don’t begin until years later.
+The severity and duration of the illness can vary.
+Some people recover within 6 months, while others have it much longer.

 Symptoms of PTSD often are grouped into four main categories, including: